kbarajas5432/cse15l-lab-reports/Lab3.md

 # Lab 3- Command Research

 There were so many commands for bash that I learned in this course and discovered what they do in lab.
 The one command that I am researching for this report is the `less` command.
-Since I found this command interesting, I decided to go on [Link](https://phoenixnap.com/kb/less-command-in-linux) to look at four interesting comman line options or another way of writing `less`.
+Since I found this command interesting, I decided to go on [Link](https://phoenixnap.com/kb/less-command-in-linux) to look at four interesting common line options or another way of writing `less`.
 ## When looking up ways on writing the less command, I saw that one of the ways was `-N`
-- When using that code in files, I wrote it as, `less -N Server.java`.
-Writing the code this way, gave me this output: `
+- When using that code for one of the files, I wrote it as, `less -N Server.java`.
+Writing the code, gave me this output: `
 1. `1 // A simple web server using Java's built-in HttpServer`
 2.      `2`
 3.      `3 // Examples from https://dzone.com/articles/simple-http-server-in-java were useful references`